|

 Aloe ellenbeckii Berger 1905 Syn.
 Aloe dumetorum Mathew & Brandham 1990

-The rosettes have fleshy thick green leaves with rows of pale green spots, sometimes elongated into streaks.
+The rosettes have fleshy thick green succulent leaves with rows of pale green spots, sometimes elongated into streaks.
 The leaf margins are furnished to a variable extent with small triangular white teeth.
 The plants clump up freely by offsetting at their base and the leaves may become bronzed in strong light.
 The inflorescence is a raceme of orange flowers with pale yellow-green tips on the end of a 1ft stalk, usually produced in the Autumn.
 The tubular flowers have swollen bases.

 Native to Ethiopia, Somalia and Kenya.
 Undemanding in cultivation.